-- You have a valid travel document (for example a passport).
+- You need to have a valid passport or other travel document;

 In the past three years:

-- You have completed an accredited Bachelor's or Master's programme in the Netherlands; or
+- completed an accredited bachelor's or master's programme in the Netherlands; or

-- You have completed a study in relation to the Cultural Policy Act; or
+- completed a study in the Netherlands in the context of the Cultural Policy Act; or

-- You have completed a study that is provided in relation to the development and cooperation policy of the Dutch Ministry of Foreign Affairs; or
+- completed a study in the Netherlands that is provided in relation to the development cooperation policy of the Dutch Ministry of Foreign Affairs; or

-- You have completed a higher education programme designated by ministerial order; or
+- completed a higher education programme designated by Ministerial Decree; or

 - You have completed a Master's or post-doctoral programme or have obtained a PhD at a designated international educational institution* abroad and you have: